joshflchan/joshflchan.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hey!
 I'm Josh.
-A second-year Business and Computer Science Major at the
+A second-year Combined Business and Computer Science Major at the
-University of British Columbia enrolled in the BUCS programme. </p>
+University of British Columbia, currently enrolled in the [BUCS programme](https://mybcom.sauder.ubc.ca/courses-money-enrolment/program-requirements/combined-major-in%C2%A0business-and-computer-science). </p>

+This summer I joined the Commerce Undergraduate Society (CUS) at UBC as an IT Associate.
+My role currently involves handling IT ticket support requests and creating back-end development projects to increase the efficiency and accessibility of varying features for users within the CUS.

+I'm also currently redeveloping and redesigning the [vrEMDR project](https://joshflchan.github.io/lumohacks-vremdr/) in collaboration with my hackathon team and medical health professionals.
+Currently actively learning and working with Google's Flutter and Dart.

-<p> Currently looking for Summer 2018 positions </p>
+<b><p> Currently looking for Summer 2019 student intern positions || Winter 2018/2019 Co-op positions </p></b>

+You can find my resume [here](http://joshflchan.github.io/assets/files/JoshChan_Resume.pdf).
+Updated as of September 2018.

 <h2>Skills</h2>